binaryn3xus/HomeOps/README.md

 - [sops](https://toolkit.fluxcd.io/guides/mozilla-sops/): Managed secrets for Kubernetes, Ansible and Terraform which are commited to Git.
 - [teleport](https://goteleport.com/): Manage some network resources remotely
 - [tf-controller](https://github.com/weaveworks/tf-controller): Additional Flux component used to run Terraform from within a Kubernetes cluster.
-- [volsync](https://github.com/backube/volsync) and [snapscheduler](https://github.com/backube/snapscheduler): Backup and recovery of persistent volume claims.
+- [volsync](https://github.com/backube/volsync): Backup and recovery of persistent volume claims.

 ### GitOps